 The focus on attachment and response-to-intervention in ISTDP training helps therapists to:

-ISTDP has been found to be uniquely effective with treatment-resistant and somatoform conditions, and has been found to be cost-effective, with shortened treatment lengths, across a wide range of conditions.
-The faculty of the ISTDP program are committed to a culture of compassion in which we co-create with you a culture of compassion in which we can learn new ways to be with ourselves and our patients.
-Graduates of our program tell us that they not only learned theory and skills; they became more effective because they were helped to integrate the model with their own personal strengths and style.
+ISTDP has been shown to be uniquely effective with treatment-resistant and somatoform conditions, and has been found to be cost-effective, with shortened treatment lengths, across a wide range of conditions.
+Graduates of our program report that they not only learned theory and skills; they became more effective because they were helped to integrate the model with their own personal strengths and style.

 The Washington School of Psychiatry ISTDP Program is one of a few programs worldwide to teach this approach.
 The foremost clinician-researchers of ISTDP are frequent guest lecturers in the WSP program.
 Our program has become a leading center for the study of ISTDP and the program’s dedicated students and graduates form a community of supportive and interdependent co-learners.